A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: PDE Stability Analysis of Simplified CNNs

 \subsection{Network, Loss and Gradient Flow PDE}

-Let $I : \R^2 \to \R$ be an input image to the network, $K : \R^2 \to \R$ be a convolution kernel (we assume $I$ and $K$ to be of finite support), $r: \R\to\R$ be the Swish activation, and $s : \R\to\R$ is the sigmoid function.
-We consider the following CNN, is a simple version of VGG:
+Let $I : \R^2 \to \R$ be an input image to the network, $K : \R^2 \to \R$ be a convolution kernel (we assume $I$ and $K$ to be of compact support and bounded), $r: \R\to\R$ be the Swish activation, and $s : \R\to\R$ is the sigmoid function.
+We consider the following CNN, is a simplified version of VGG:

 This network consists of a convolution layer, an activation layer, a global pooling layer, and a sigmoid layer.
 As in deep learning packages, $\ast$ will denote the cross-correlation (which we call convolution).
 The bias is not included in the network as it does not impact our analysis nor conclusions.